OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.ReplyAll.md

 ---
-title: TaskItem.ReplyAll Event (Outlook) ms.prod: outlook
+title: TaskItem.ReplyAll event (Outlook)
 api_name:
 - Outlook.TaskItem.ReplyAll
 ms.assetid: fd96da99-8e7b-249b-7a32-41ac359cb9a6
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.ReplyAll Event (Outlook)
+# TaskItem.ReplyAll event (Outlook)

 Occurs when the user selects the **ReplyAll** action for an item (which is an instance of the parent object).

 ## Syntax

 _expression_. `ReplyAll`( `_Response_` , `_Cancel_` )

-_expression_ A variable that represents a [TaskItem](./Outlook.TaskItem.md) object.
+_expression_ A variable that represents a [TaskItem](Outlook.TaskItem.md) object.

 ## Parameters